biopython/biopython.github.io/wiki/Contributing.md

 before sending a message, otherwise your message will be discarded by the mail server (this was done to avoid spam on the mailing list).
 Don't send the code directly to the biopython-dev mailing list.
-Instead, please use [our Bugzilla](http://bugzilla.open-bio.org/) by first filing an enhancement bug, and then attaching the file(s).
+Instead, please use [our bug tracker](http://redmine.open-bio.org/projects/biopython) by first filing an enhancement bug, and then attaching the file(s).

 ### Coding conventions